dieHard Back Issues!!!!

 After dieHard vanished from the face of the magazine stands and the post, I found myself starting over again.
 I searched the world high and wide for a part-time telecommuting position, while writing Shareware.
 I even started writing a book.
 I was still supporting the computers I love most through TV/BUG's Bug Bytes and ABUG's Home Computer News.
 I posted Shareware under noesis0 on places like Delphi, CompuServe, and many BBSs.

 Finally, I decided to accept my retirement.
-I became a full- time- stay- at- home- Daddy all over again, and with many new additions to the family I found that there was no way I could have ever made time to work even part-time.
-Mia and I now have nine children (who this year, will be): Antony (
+I became a full- time- stay- at- home- Daddy all over again with many new additions to the family.
+I now have nine children (who this year, will be): Antony (

-Life took a large change after my mom passed.
+Life took a large change after my Mom passed.
 I am now a raw milk dairy farmer.
-We have a cow named Clarabelle, a cow named Clover, and a cow named Rose.
-They are Jerseys.
-Plus loads of free range chickens and a cat named Isotope!
+We have a cow named Clarabelle.
+She is a Jersey.
+We also have loads of free range chickens and a cat named Isotope!

 This site is an attempt to offer support to those who have longed for those amusing anecdotes and slight insights I have offered over the years through various publications, but have lost track of them one way or another, as well as those who seek help with computers of long ago.

-This site proves that "commodore does not equal commodore," in that everything is seen from the US.
+This site proves that "commodore does not equal commodore," in that everything is seen from the USA point of view.
 Machines, like the 264, that didn't make it in the US, may have appeared in other parts of the World.
 So keep that in mind when an article says something did or didn't happen.

 I hope you enjoy this site as it grows over the weeks, months and years to come.